wrawra90/ALA_task/README.md

 ```

-Then, it was time to explore the search_fields function and test the filtering selection.
+Then, it was time to explore the search_fields function and test the filtering selection:

 ```r
 search_fields("species")